Let me inspire you and your teachers

 My love for social studies was kindled in elementary school when I fell in love with my first National Geographic map.
 Even at a young age, I was beginning to understand what Robert Louis Stevenson meant when he described his treasure map as having the “power of infinite, eloquent suggestion.”
 My passion for history and the social studies continued to grow and is now expressed in sharing that passion with others.

 I write almost daily at History Tech, a 2014 Edublog finalist, and maintain Social Studies Central, a repository of resources targeted at K-12 educators cited in national professional journals.
 You can find my published articles in the National Social Studies Supervisors Association journal and the website Teaching History.
 I have also had the chance to help author numerous discipline specific curricula.

 Starting in 2013, I acted as co-chair for the Kansas social standards writing and assessment committee and am currently president of the Kansas Council for the Social Studies.
 As director of two US Department of Education Teaching American History grants, I introduced the use of mobile learning technology to middle and high school teachers.
-Currently I’m working together with the Center for Children and Technology to help roll out their Zoom In online software and have piloted a variety of video games and simulations.
+Currently I’m hooked on finding effective ways of integrating virtual reality into instruction and have piloted a variety of video games and simulations.
 I also travel frequently to assist schools as they integrate Apple and Google products.

 Historical Thinking and Other Strategies for Combating Fake News